elagman-data/elagman-data/README.md

 ## Hi, I’m Elaine 👋

-I’m a Computer Science graduate with a focus on Financial Data Analytics, building hands-on projects using real-world and publicly available datasets.
+I’m a Computer Science graduate with a focus on Financial Data Analytics, building data analysis and BI projects using real-world and publicly available datasets.

 My work focuses on data cleaning, exploratory analysis, and reporting to generate insights that support business and decision-making use cases.